LogoLog inSubscribe

 • To compose and decompose numbers.

-Counting a collection is to list all its objects without forgetting any and without counting some twice.
+Counting a collection means listing all of its objects without forgetting any and without counting any of them twice.

-A number is an abstract concept that defines a quantity.
-It does not depend on the nature of the items counted nor the order of counting.
+A number is an abstract concept that represents a quantity.
+It is independent of the nature of the items being counted and the order in which they are counted.

-Counting can be done by identifying the objects one by one, or by grouping them in packages.
+You can count by identifying objects one by one or by grouping them into packages.

-• individual tally of the object: moving an object to memorize it (setting up a separation procedure),
+• an individual tally of objects (moving an object to memorize it, setting up a separation procedure),

-• creating sets: group objects and circle packages,
+• creating sets (grouping objects and circling packages),

-• identification of each set by its number label.
+• identifying each set by its number label.

 Discover EduMedia for free